 Scenario 3: You have a sales page.
 It is arguable, but sometimes you have a better result with a video playing from the start on a sales page, notwithstanding the objections in the previous section.
 The thing to remember is that automatic play can be obtrusive, yet in some cases this is what you need to push sales.
 It is like a subscription popup, everybody hates it, but it really works.

-Autostart is used primarily in embedding code.
-This can take several forms, like:
+Autoplay is used primarily in embedding code.
+This can take several forms.
+Since HTML5 became the web standard, the old name autostart is replaced by autoplay, like:

-Default, autostart is false, meaning that if you do not set the attribute autostart specifically, the media will not play automatically.
+Default, autoplay is false, meaning that if you do not set the attribute autoplay specifically, the media will not play automatically.